RailsEventStore/rails_event_store/railseventstore.org/source/docs/expected_version.html.md

 event_store.publish_event(
   event0,
   stream_name: "Order-1",
-  expected_version: -1,   # or :none which is a synonim
+  expected_version: -1,   # or :none which is a synonym
                           # for -1
 )
 ```